nicshrly/cse15l-lab-reports/lab3.md

 ```
 In this example, grep was searching for the word "VIOLENT" in the file `chapter-2.txt` and returned lines with the word in all lower case.

-Both examples demonstrated that this option is helpful when you wan to find instances of a word appearing in a file but can't remember or don't care about the case of the word.
+Both examples demonstrated that this option is helpful when you want to find instances of a word appearing in a file but can't remember or don't care about the case of the word.

 ## grep -r (recursive)